MA Biomedical and Healthcare Ethics

 We’re constantly developing the course and consulting with professionals working in the field, so it’s informed by the most recent developments in practice.
 But you’ll be guided by active researchers with expertise in teaching ethics across medical disciplines, giving you the chance to engage with the latest academic arguments and debates.

 The programme is designed for people who’ve never studied ethics or medical ethics, although we do also have applicants who have studied philosophy before.
 If you’re interested in thinking about key ethical issues in a reasoned and independent way, you’ll be able to explore big questions in the biomedical and healthcare spheres with the support of the Interdisciplinary Ethics Applied Centre (IDEA).

 This course is also available to study part-time and/or on campus.
 You could also choose to study for PGDip qualification, where you’ll study fewer modules overall.Back to top

 In Semester 1 you’ll develop your understanding of key concepts and approaches in the study of ethics, as well as how it applies to the biomedical and healthcare fields.
 You’ll study developments and debates in healthcare ethics and the ethical issues at the beginning and end of life.

 You’ll build on this knowledge in the following semester and apply it to the professional context, considering issues like the carer/patient relationship, consent and the role of the conscience in professional practice.
 You’ll also explore questions surrounding the distribution of scarce medical resources and compulsion or coercion in cases of mental illness.

-Throughout the programme you’ll develop your understanding as well as advanced skills in research and analysis.
+Throughout the programme you’ll develop advanced skills in research and analysis.
 You’ll showcase this in your dissertation, when you focus on a specific topic of your choice, and submit your work before the end of the course in September.